ASU-EGR314-301-S-2026/EGR314-Team301/docs/04-Team-Block-Diagram/Team-Diagram.md

 * High resolution diagram image: Download PNG
 * Full diagram asset bundle ZIP: Download Assets

-All diagram source files are stored in the Appendix to ensure reproducibility and transparency of system design.
+All diagram source files are stored in the repository so the block diagram can be edited, reproduced, and reviewed.

-This document defines the canonical team message protocol and must be implemented consistently across all boards.